btn6364/Webcheckers/docs/DesignDoc.md

     If he chooses to log out, the player will be redirect to the sign in page again.
 - Resign:
     + When a player wants to leave a game, he could clicked the RESIGN button on the controller bar.
 A POST "/resign" HTTP response is called and he will be taken to the home page.
+- Spectator Mode:
+    + A user is given the option to watch a game happening between two players.
+They cannot change or interfere with the game.
+- Replay Mode:
+    + After each move is made in game, the move is saved to an arraylist which contains all board views for the given game.
+Replay mode allows a player to iterate through this arraylist using the replay mode UI and the next/previous replay routes.
+- Kinging Pieces
+    + Allows pieces to be king pieces and complete actions that only king pieces can perform such as jumping in any diagonal direction.